ruvamd/Python-CodePractice/README.md

 # CodePractice-Python
-The entry and midlevel practice code.
+The entry and mid level practice code.